-80% app users churn within 3 days after a download, this sad statistics is true for most mobile apps.
-That’s why it’s so important to have a decent mobile user engagement plan in place.
+80% of app users churn within 3 days after a download, this sad statistics is true for most mobile apps.
+That’s why it’s so important to have a decent mobile app engagement strategy in place.
 It will help you get users that keep coming back to your app.

 In this guide, we’ll review 4 phases of a user life cycle and relevant activities that can improve mobile user engagement.

 Here are 4 steps of user life cycle along which you can build a mobile app user engagement plan for most apps:

 - User retention;

 - Re-engagement of churned users.

 Mobile user engagement plan should include the right set of personalized communication to help users transit step by steps and don’t get stuck anywhere in the journey.
 There are quite a few product engagement tactics that are available for mobile apps.
 This guide will focus on answering the following questions: